odow/StochDualDynamicProgram.jl/README.md

 ```

 ### Load previously generated cuts
-You can load cuts from a previous solve using `loadcuts!(m::SDDPModel, filename::ASCIIString)`.
+You can load cuts from a previous solve using `loadcuts!(m::SDDPModel, filename::String)`.

 ### Solve